 It's a high-dollar item, but no force or fear was used.
 The defendant was young, so we could characterize that as a unique situation versus the usual strong-arm robbery where someone is grabbing something from somebody or threatening to kill somebody, for example.
 That's the fear element to take their property away.

-Once you use a weapon during a robbery — for example, a gun or deadly weapon — that puts you in a deadly weapon — that puts you in a whole new category.
-Now you're looking at ten years for the gun use plus another two years minimum for the robbery.
+Once you use a weapon during a robbery — for example, a gun or deadly weapon — that puts you in a deadly weapon — that puts you in a whole new category; now you're looking at ten years for the gun use plus another two years minimum for the robbery.

 So, the prosecutors are often starting with a 12-year prison offer at 85%.
 If they're offering you anything less than that, they think they're giving you a gift.
 So, that gives you a feel for what happens with these robbery cases.

 Then you get the conviction, and now you've got a robbery on your record that you can't get off.
-It's challenging to gain employment, and if you were to pick up any new felonies, the robbery starts to put you in a position where your sentence could be doubled from what it usually would be under the Three Strikes Law.
+It's challenging to gain employment, and if you were to pick up any new felonies, the robbery would put you in a position where your sentence could be doubled from what it usually would be under the Three Strikes Law.

 Avoiding a Robbery Conviction in California

-There's a whole host of other evidence that can be used against them, so I have to figure out how I will avoid this robbery conviction?
+There's a whole host of other evidence that can be used against them, so I have to figure out how I will avoid this robbery conviction.
 I have to try to take the person outside the gamut of what a robbery usually is — outside that violence gamut — that threat of fear — and put it inside a different category.
 One crime that I've used successfully in place of robbery when my client is guilty of the crime and will have to take a conviction is grand theft person, Penal Code Section 487c PC.
-That is not strike.
+That is not a strike.

 It can even later be reduced to a misdemeanor if the deal is set up right.
 So, that's one crime that can be useful in a robbery case.
 There are other crimes, but that one usually tends to make the most sense because if somebody is being charged with robbery, that person has taken property away from a person by force or fear.
 It sits well within that Penal Code § 487c – Framework.

 So, getting another crime besides robbery is one of the things that we want to do.
 Keeping the person out of prison is another thing we want to try to do.
 So, there are a lot of different considerations and many various aspects of a robbery case depending on the person's criminal record.
-Some people are young and have no record; other people have records.
+Some people are young and have no records; other people have records.

 So, that's going to dictate a different view by a judge and a prosecutor, so the more of a record you have, the more likely you are not to be able to avoid the robbery conviction and the more likely you are to go to prison.